Kumari Kamala: Early life and career

-Personal life
+Personal life and death

 Kamala married twice.
 Her first husband was the cartoonist R. K. Laxman.
-The marriage ended in divorce in 1960.
+This marriage ended in divorce in 1960.
+They did not have any children.

 This was one of the earliest divorces among the Hindu community in India, where divorce was simply not available for Hindus until 1956.
 The years of this marriage were the years when Kamala attained fame, and she was known as "Kamala Laxman".
 This later became a cause for confusion, because R.K.
 Laxman's second wife was also named Kamala Laxman.
-To reduce the confusion, Kamala took the new name "Kamala Kumari" in later life.
+To reduce the confusion, Kamala took the new name "Kumari Kamala" in later life.
 Kamala later married again, in defiance of Hindu religious practice.
-Little is known of Kamala's second husband, T. V. Lakshminarayanan, who died in 1983.
+Not much is known of Kamala's second husband, T. V. Lakshminarayanan, who died in 1983.
+Kamala had a son named Jainand Narayan, who served in the United States Army.

-The second marriage produced one child, a son named Jainand Narayan, who is an officer in the United States Army.
+Kamala died in California on 23 November 2025, at the age of 91.